AUGUMBE TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO AUGUMBE

 Peak Season: November to January

 Agumbe is associated with rainforest conservation efforts, documentation of medicinal plants, tourism, and the promotion of cottage industry.
 Agumbe hosts the first automatic weather station in India, founded by Romulus Whitaker in 1943.
-The village is also home to the Agumbe Rainforest Research Station, an only rainforest research station in India and was established as a sanctuary for the King Cobra, Agumbe's flagship species.
-Interestingly, Agumbe is also called as the 'Cobra Capital' because of the high number of Cobras found here.
+The village is also home to the Agumbe Rainforest Research Station, an only rainforest research station in India, and was established as a sanctuary for King Cobra, Agumbe's flagship species.
+Interestingly, Agumbe is also called the 'Cobra Capital' because of the high number of Cobras found here.
 It is also the place where RK Narayan has filmed his novel Malgudi Days.